 For good coverage, I recommend two brands – Laura Mercier I used for my wedding day make up.
 Prescriptives is really good too.
-The only challenge is that you can’t buy it at physical stores, but I hear their online chat support is pretty good.posted over 2 years ago
+The only challenge is that you can’t buy it at physical stores, but I hear their online chat support is pretty good.posted almost 4 years ago

 My friend has super fair skin, even the lightest skin colour for foundations don’t work for her and she told me that she uses baby powder!
-It smells good, makes skin soft and hides any blemishesposted over 2 years ago
+It smells good, makes skin soft and hides any blemishesposted almost 4 years ago

 I had the same problem for years but then I found Bobbi Brown’s shade ‘Alabaster’, you can see it here: